 You can’t go wrong with shirts from such well-known makers as Armani Exchange, American Eagle, and J. Crew.
-Sears’ Outdoor Life brand makes shirts and pants that are very comfortable and durable at a faction of the price of the aforementioned.
-Luchiano Visconti makes shirts for guys who aren’t afraid to wear bright colors and attention-grabbing designs.
+Haupt makes shirts for guys who aren’t afraid to wear bright colors and attention-grabbing designs.
 Outdoor Life, a Sears’ label, makes quality shirts for guys at affordable prices.

 Luxor Linens’ Egyptian cotton bathrobes are a great way to relax around the house after a bath or shower.

 Men’s shoes have far more styles today than when I was growing up.
-Designer Steve Madden, who is synonymous with high-end women’s shoes, has long had a showroom and small factory in Sunnyside that made women’s footwear, has now entered the men’s footwear market.
+Designer Steve Madden, who is synonymous with high-end women’s shoes, has long had a showroom and small factory in Sunnyside has now entered the men’s footwear market.
 Dr. Scholl’s, which is synonymous for shoe inserts, is now making dress shoes for guys.
 Another recent entrant into the high-end men’s shoes market is Tribeca-based Paul Drish.
 Even Crocs, which is still best known for its plastic beach clog, has expanded into the leisure dress shoe industry.
 If you are looking for a stylish work shoe, Beckett-Simonon has the quality of Allen Edmunds but at a price roughly a third of the well-known New York retailer because their shoes are made in Poland and are sold only online.

 Sunglasses are as much for fashion as to protect your eyes from the sun’s harmful ultraviolet rays.
-Carrera and Ray-Ban are still the two big names in the industry with both Maui Jim and SHAUNS California rapidly gaining on them.
+Carrera and Ray-Ban are still the two big names in the industry with Smith Optics, Maui Jim, and SHAUNS California rapidly gaining on them.
 You can’t go wrong with either Foster Grant or Polaroid if you are on a tighter budget.
 Another surprisingly affordable optical option is Marc by Marc Jacobs eyewear.